ncoevoet/ChanTracker/README.md

 The plugin is used in various and large channels on freenode and others networks This version works with python 3

 Note that you may need a newer version of Limnoria than your distribution provides, and you may need to install from the Limnoria source code or from PyPI / `pip` to make it function.
+(Currently requires Limnoria version `2018.04.14` or newer)

 ## Commands ##